 Article 72.
 The salary of the President of the Republic shall be fixed by special law which may not be changed except after the presidential term has expired.

-THE SECRETARIES OF GOVERNMENT
+TITLE IX: THE SECRETARIES OF GOVERNMENT

 Article 73.
 The Council of Government is composed of one President and seven secretaries, each of whom shall have under his charge the portfolios of Foreign Relations, Interior, Finance, War and Marine, Public Education, Communications and Public Works, and Agriculture, Industry, and Commerce.